ruma/ruma/crates/ruma-macros/src/doc/ruma_enum_attributes.md

 <!-- Keep this comment so the content is always included as a new paragraph -->
 ## Container Attributes

-* `#[ruma_enum(rename_all = "rule")]` - Override the string representation of all unit variants
+* `#[ruma_enum(rename_all = "rule")]` or
+  `#[ruma_enum(rename_all(prefix = "prefix", rule = "rule"))]` - Override the string representation
-  by using the given `rule`.
+  of all unit variants by using the given `prefix` and `rule`.
 By default, the string representation uses the unit variant name, with the same case.
-This attribute allows to vary the case of the string representation with the following rules.
-The name of the rule always matches the transformation of the string.
+This attribute allows to change the string representation by adding the given prefix or applying case transformation according to one of the following rules.
+When using the first syntax, the prefix is assumed to be empty.
+The case of the name of the rule always matches the transformation of the string.

   * `lowercase` - Convert to lowercase. `MyVariant` becomes `myvariant`.
   * `UPPERCASE` - Convert to uppercase. `MyVariant` becomes `MYVARIANT`.